kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 will be surfaced when the validation rule evaluates to false.
 - As an alternative to the `message` field, there is also a `messageExpression` field that represents a CEL expression that evaluates to a string that will be used when the validation rule evaluates to false.
-If the `messageExpression` field does not statically evaluate to a string, then the CRD write will fail.
-If the runtime cost limit is exceeded during `messageExpression` execution, then the write will fail.
-Additionally, if `messageExpression` fails during evaluation, then `message` will be used instead if non-empty.
-If `message` is empty, then the default error message is used instead.
-In either case (if `message` or the default error message is  used) the CEL error that `messageExpression` failed with will be logged.
+There are several validation rules for the `messageExpression` field:
+  - The  `messageExpression` field must statically evaluate to a string.
   - There are several compile-time checks performed on CEL's `string.format` function that can affect `messageExpression`:
     - If the formatting string passed to `string.format` is a constant, then the formatting string will be checked at compile-time that it parses correctly.
     - If the `arg` array passed to `string.format` is a literal, and the formatting string is a constant, then at compile-time `arg`'s cardinality will be checked against the formatting string.
 Passing too few/too many arguments compared to what the formatting string expects is not allowed.
-  - If the CEL expression is compiled, then type checking of each individual argument in `arg` will be done against what is expected in the formatting string to ensure the proper formatting clauses are used on each member of arg.
+    - Type checking of each individual  argument in `arg` will be done against what is expected in the formatting string to ensure the proper formatting clauses are used on each member of arg.
+- The runtime cost limit must not be exceeded during `messageExpression` execution (executing `messageExpression` counts towards that limit).
+- If `messageExpression` results in a runtime error, then `message` will be used instead if non-empty.
+If `message` is empty, then the default error message is used instead.
+In either case (if `message` or the default error message is used) the CEL error that `messageExpression` failed with will be logged.

 - If both `message` and `messageExpression` are present, `messageExpression` will take priority.

 - The validator will be scoped to the location of the `x-kubernetes-validations`